WebAuthn Registration node

 Example

-If the user’s client does not support WebAuthn, the failure URL is altered, for example to redirect the user to a page explaining which clients and operating systems support WebAuthn.
+If the user’s client doesn’t support WebAuthn, the failure URL is altered, for example to redirect the user to a page explaining which clients and operating systems support WebAuthn.

 If the user’s client does support WebAuthn, and the connection is secured with TLS, AM prompts the user to register an authenticator: